How Did Sri Lanka’s Economy Collapse in 2022? Causes & Economic Reforms

 Services remain the biggest contributor to GDP, but a quarter of Sri Lankans are disproportionately employed in agriculture.
 The government has relied on importing more goods than it can export, putting the nation’s current account persistently at a deficit.

-In the graph below, Sri Lanka has experienced only a few quarters of surpluses from 2012 to the second quarter of 2022.
-Financing the deficit usually means borrowing from abroad to cover the shortfall.
+As shown in the graph below, Sri Lanka has experienced only a few quarters of surpluses from 2012 to the second quarter of 2022.
+Financing this sort of deficit usually means borrowing from abroad to cover the shortfall.

 Foreign Currency Reserves